 If you can agree to delay the divorce proceedings at your conciliation meeting, you can take the time to work on your marriage.
 Many spouses ignore signs of discontent from their partner for years.
 Now is the time to address any and all of the issues that were pushed aside because they didn’t seem that important.
 Many spouses find themselves “blind sided” by their partner’s request to move out, end the marriage, get divorced, etc. Since you’re already at this point and your spouse has already filed for divorce, you can feel as if you are on very shaky ground.
 But don’t lose all hope, you can still make an effort to save your marriage and stop your divorce.

 Stop a Divorce in Arizona | How to Do It

 Be Proactive – Don’t take the time to panic, mope, etc. Make an action plan immediately and start as soon as possible.

 Avoid Playing the Victim – You may be warranted in your feelings, but now is not the time to demand, “How could you do this to me?”.
 Guilting your partner into sticking it out is not likely to be a successful game plan at this point.
 Change your focus to a more positive spin.
 Pinpoint the desirable traits you bring to the marriage and focus on them.

 Learn Marriage Skills – Everyone needs to know how to do something before they start doing it.
-While there aren’t many of us who would jump into the courtroom and attempt to argue a case without first doing the preparation that results in an effective presentation of their case, too many of us jump straight into marriage with little or no preparation on how to be a good marriage partner.
-Now is a good time to make sure you know what being a good marriage partner means and how you can be the best you can be for your spouse.
+While there aren’t many of us who would jump into the courtroom and attempt to argue a case without first doing the preparation that results in an effective presentation of their case, too many of us jump straight into marriage with little or no training on how to be a good marriage partner.
+Now is a good time to make sure you know what a good marriage partner means being and how you can be the best you can be for your spouse.